robby-cornelissen/google-api-nodejs-tsd/README.md

 ## TODO

+* Generate `typings.json` files so that definitions can be installed using [typings](https://github.com/typings/typings).
 * Generate documentation to be added to the definition files.
 * Generate tests to go along with the definition files.
 * Add support for various JSON Schema constructs (e.g. `patternProperties`)